tigerbeetle/tigerbeetle/src/clients/node/README.md

 ```

 ## Usage
 A client needs to be configured with a `cluster_id` and `replica_addresses`.
-This instantiates the client where memory is allocated to internally buffer commands to be sent.
+This instantiates the client where memory is allocated to internally buffer events to be sent.
 For the moment, only one client can be instantiated globally per process.
 Future releases will allow multiple client instantiations.
 ```js
 import { createClient } from 'tigerbeetle-node'